Hatsune Miku: Project Diva F: Reception

 The PS Vita version of Hatsune Miku: Project DIVA f took first place on the Japanese sales charts in its debut week, selling 159,592 physical retail copies.
 The PS3 version released one year later sold 110,229 physical retail copies within its debut week in Japan, also topping the weekly charts.
 By 20 April 2013, Sega announced that the game shipped a total of 390,000 copies across both platforms.

 PlayStation LifeStyle's import review was very favorable, calling the main portion of the rhythm game "as solid as they come" and recommending it to importers.
 The PS3 version received a review score of 35/40 from Famitsu.

+According to Metacritic, the PS Vita version garnered generally favorable reviews, while the PS3 version's reviews were more mixed.

 Song list

 There are a total of 38 songs available between Hatsune Miku: Project DIVA f/F. (6 songs returning from previous games) 6 songs are only available through AR Live Mode on the Vita and Live Studio Mode on the PS3, 1 song is DLC and must be purchased from the PlayStation Network, which is only in the Japanese version.
 The 6 Bonus Songs are included with Project DIVA F on the PS3, but were released as DLC for the Vita version of the game.